warmana/cloudant-docs-fork/source/includes/api/_cloudant-geo.md

 #### A polygon query

-A more complex example is where you specify a polygon as the geomtric object of interest.
+A more complex example is where you specify a polygon as the geometric object of interest.
 A polygon is simply any object defined by a series of connected points, where none of the connections (the lines between the points) cross any of the other connections.

 > Example query to find documents that have a geospatial position within a polygon: